nowamasa/buildit-exercise/ReadMe.md

 ------- | -----------
 npm start | Performs babel and sass compile and opens app in node express server.
-App can be viewed at http://localhost:3000 npm test | Executes jasmine unit tests
+App can be viewed at http://localhost:3000 npm test | Executes jasmine unit tests bash docker-build-and-run.sh | builds weather app docker image and runs app in docker container.
+App can be viewed on port 80 of your docker host machine

 ## Development notes
 * Node v10.6.3